usamec/ml2/projects.md

 It is possible that if you have a small amount of labeled data, the finetuning of the whole model might overfit.
 Take VTAB-1k benchmark, some method cited in Table 2 here https://arxiv.org/pdf/2403.19067 and reproduce results (maybe on smaller ViT or Resnet).

+## Is Llama-3 sensitive to quantization

+There is a rumor, that Llama-3 does not like quantization.
+Take nonquantized Llama2-7B and Llama3-8B and their versions quantized to 4 bits.
+Figure out whether Llama3 is more sensitive to quantization or not.

 ## Your own idea

 Send me an email and we will see.